cmusatyalab/gabriel/protocol/README.md

 ## Compiling for Java

-1. Open the project in the `java` directory with IntelliJ or Android studio.
+1. Open the project in the `java` directory with Android studio.
 2. Click the `Gradle` button in the top right.
 3. Select `java` > `Tasks` > `build` > `build`.
 Do not select any of the build tasks specific to any of the modules (such as `protocol`).